-A National Historic Landmark, Hermann-Grima Historic House is one of the best-preserved examples of Federalist style architecture in the French Quarter.
-The home has one of the few functional open-hearth kitchens in the state, and we offer cooking demonstrations in the kitchen twice a month, on Thursdays, October through May.
+A National Historic Landmark, Hermann-Grima Historic House is one of the best-preserved examples of Federal style architecture in the French Quarter.
+The home has one of the few functional open-hearth kitchens in the state, and we offer cooking demonstrations in the kitchen twice a month on Thursdays from October through May.
 The house also boasts the only remaining original and intact stable in the French Quarter.
 Hermann-Grima Historic House is home to The Exchange Shop, our museum gift shop, and member of the National Federation of Woman’s Exchanges.

 This 19th-century home and courtyard hosts a number of events and exhibitions throughout the year including the Death and Mourning Exhibition in the fall, a Creole New Year Exhibition in the winter, and many school groups and private tours.

 With one of the only original open-hearth kitchens still in operation in the state, the Hermann-Grima House hosts historic cooking demonstrations regularly from fall to spring.
 Our generous volunteers use accurate recipes, tools, and ingredients to connect the past to the present.